SkatAI/epitadb/docs/02/3-database-design-normalization.md

 ## Wait, ... what ?

-There's a contradiction between first normal form (1NF) and the existence of array and JSON data types in SQL databases
+There's a contradiction between first normal form (1NF) and the existence of **ARRAY** and **JSONB** (see also POINT, HRANGE, composite types, and many other types) data types in SQL databases

 The rule of thumb is :

-When you frequently need to access, modify, handle the elements of the sets of values for a given record => apply 1NF
+> When you frequently need to access, modify, handle the elements of the sets of values for a given record then> apply 1NF

-Balance between simplicity and control
+It's a balance between simplicity and control

-For instance
+For instance:

 * Use normalization (1NF) when:
     * Storing a list of order items, where each item needs its own price, quantity, and product reference.